jchaney01/gemini/readme.md

 The Post::create() method does exactly the same as instantiating a new object, assigning the values, and calling the save method.
 The created object is returned, or false on failure.

+=ATTACK=
+Login view
+Standardize CSS
+Implement Tab bar
+Create mobile tab bar
+Login logic
+API (logs you in as a user) and AC (logs you in as a client) logic Users
+Clients
+Projects
+Change Orders
+Time Sheets
+Invoices